Subsidised Training and Skillsets for Tasmanians

 AHCLSK509 Develop and implement a breeding strategy

-• Family Business and Succession Planning Skillset – estimated co-contribution $230
+• Family Business and Succession Planning Skillset – estimated employer co-contribution is $230

 AHCBUS512 Develop and implement family business structures and relationships